FAQs for Kilifi, Kenya

 How to get here:

 International Flights - Scheduled flights to Kenya run daily from all around the world.
-Check out offerings from Kenya Airways, British Airways, Ethiopian Airways, Turkish Airways, Emirates and Condor.
+Check out offerings from Kenya Airways, British Airways, Ethiopian Airways, Turkish Airways, and Emirates.

 Domestic Flights - The nearest airports are Malindi and Mombasa.
 Transfer from Mombasa thats about 1 hour 30 minutes, transfer from Malindi takes 1 hour.
 The transfer from Malindi is by far the more pleasant of the two and keeps you well away from the traffic and noise of Mombasa Town.